 - All assignments must be typed in Microsoft Word, and formatted as follows (unless otherwise specified): double spaced, 12 point Times New Roman font, 1 inch margins, your name and title in the running header at top left had corner, continuous line numbers on left margin, and page numbers centered in footer.
 Failure to comply with any or all parts of this format will result in an unacceptable assignment, which corresponds to zero (0) points. - Pay close attention to spelling and grammar as these will count towards your grade on written assignments.
-American Medical Association Manual (AMA) of Style (10th edition) format must be used for all written work in this class o E-mail Correspondence

-- (e.g., in referencing, creation of tables, and formatting headers for paper sections). - Assignments must be turned in on Blackboard/MyMason Portal by the beginning of class on the specified date due (unless otherwise specified).
+American Medical Association Manual (AMA) of Style (10th edition) format must be used for all written work in this class (e.g., in referencing, creation of tables, and formatting headers for paper sections). - Assignments must be turned in on Blackboard/MyMason Portal by 11:59 pm on Saturday of the week the assignment is due (unless otherwise specified).
 No late assignments will be accepted.
 It is recommended that students keep copies of all submitted work.